Recommendations

 Closure Date:

-The chief of staff ensures the Women Veterans Health Committee reports to executive leaders and monitors the committee’s compliance.
+19 The facility director confirms that the Women Veterans Health Committee meets at least quarterly, includes required core members, and reports to the appropriate executive committee and monitors the committee’s compliance.

 Closure Date: